 “Of course we have to look after it for them,” says the son of one, surnamed Chen.
 His family lives next to the Lowe’s family home and, like most in the village, they are distantly related.
 “We’re a big family; so we help them take care of it when they’re away.”

-He takes it for granted that the family never left permanently—and that, according to Chan, is an irresistible idea to many in the Chinese diaspora.
-To anyone who has ever felt alienated or torn in what Chan calls “the in-between space” of a diasporic identity, the idea that there’s a family record waiting for you in China, or neighbors who literally hold the keys to your past, is an enticing prospect.
+He takes it for granted that the family’s departure isn’t permanent—and that, according to Chan, is an irresistible idea to many in the Chinese diaspora.
+To anyone who has ever felt alienated or torn in what Chan calls “the in-between space” of a diasporic identity, the idea that there’s a family record waiting for you in China, or neighbors who literally hold the keys to your past, is an enticing one.

 Having visited her family home, Chan is now hoping to locate all four grandparents’ zupu and trace their history back 100 generations.
-In Chikan, she visits the library of the Guan clan association, where the genealogists are working on a family tree of the male members of her grandmother’s clan.
-As the elderly researcher flips through the thick tome, fathoming a path through the sprawling lines and unmarked pages, there’s a moment of recognition.
+In Chikan, she visits the library of the Guan Association, where the genealogists are working on a family tree of the male members of her grandmother’s clan.
+As the elderly researcher flips through the thick tome, fathoming a path only he could follow through the sprawling lines and unmarked pages, there’s a moment of recognition.
 “My family,” Chan points suddenly at a page.

-A moment later, she has her own notebook open to a page with the names of current relatives, which the researcher is adding to the ancient tree, pencilling new names in margins and leaves that have been waiting for them all along.
+A moment later, she has her own notebook open to a page with the names of current relatives, which the researcher adds to the ancient tree, penciling new names in margins and leaves that have been left waiting for them all along.